NGxDTV/NGMemory/ReadME.md

 # NGMemory

-NGMemory is a C# library that makes working with external process memory simple and intuitive.
-Whether you’re building debugging tools or experimenting with memory manipulation, it gives you the power to read, analyze, and modify memory in real-time with ease.
+NGMemory is a powerful yet easy-to-use C# library designed to simplify working with external process memory.
+Whether you're crafting debugging tools, exploring memory manipulation, or building advanced applications, NGMemory provides the tools you need to read, analyze, and modify memory in real-time effortlessly.

 ## Features
 - **Memory Scanning**: Locate patterns in memory with byte-level precision.
 - **Module Address Retrieval**: Easily find the base address of a specific module in a target process.
 - **Debugging Utilities**: Manage hardware breakpoints, retrieve CPU register values, and control debugging sessions.
 - **Memory Reading/Writing**: Perform efficient and safe read/write operations on external process memory.
+- **GUI Interactions**: Work with GUI components like checkboxes and text boxes within external applications.

+## New Features
+- **Check Box Handling**: Check the state of checkboxes in external applications.
+- **Text Manipulation in GUI**: Set and get text in GUI controls like dialogs and text boxes.
+- **List View Manipulation**: Retrieve and manipulate list items in external applications.

 ## Installation
 You can install NGMemory via NuGet: